 - Clingy Costume: For some time, Mac was unable to take off his Powered Armor.
 While this was initially stated to be the work of Mac's Sanity Slippage, Abe Jenkins later reveals the armor really was bonded to him, and without it or the symbiote the genetic defects caused by the procedure that gave him his powers started to kill him.

-- Clothes Make the Maniac: Partially; Scorpion has legitimate Super Strength on his own due to his genetic mutations, but his traditional Scorpion suit and the Venom symbiote both add extra powers, most notably his tail or Combat Tentacles respectively.
+- Clothes Make the Superman: Partially; Scorpion has legitimate Super Strength on his own due to his genetic mutations, but his traditional Scorpion suit and the Venom symbiote both add extra powers, most notably his tail or Combat Tentacles respectively.

 - Combat Sadomasochist: As mentioned in that quote above, he enjoys inflicting pain on others.

 - Cybernetics Eat Your Soul: That outfit of his is bonded to him and the genetic alterations he underwent mean that he needs it to live.
 It's done quite a number on his mental state.

 - Deadpan Snarker: Especially when he impersonates Spider-Man.

 - Distaff Counterpart: Scorpia.

 - Dude, Where's My Respect?: One of the things that incenses Gargan is that absolutely nobody treats him with even an ounce of respect, despite his actually quite formidable power set.
 It's one of the reasons why his hatred for Spider-Man is so intense even by the standards of Spidey's Rogues Gallery; Gargan could maybe deal with losing, but the way Spider-Man keeps rubbing it in just pushes him over the edge.

 - Emergency Transformation: The procedure that gave Gargan his powers destabilized his genes, and without his armor or the symbiote his body slowly starts shutting down on him.